jpdaigle/pg_global_kv/README.md

 `ReplicationTask`s, each with there own postgres connection.
 On startup, each of these connections attempt to create the foreign tables needed to complete replication.
 Once this is done, replication just repeatedly calls `kv.replicate` to pull from that peer.

+#### Expiry Daemon
+The expiry daemon enforces expiry.
+Every 5 minutes it will select the next shard.
+It will connect to that shard and find the next group of items that have expired.
+It will then delete those rows in a throttled manner.
+Expiry is enforce independently on each machine.
+Postgres

 ### High Availability
 For now high availability within each zone is assumed to be accomplished via Postgres' physical streaming replication.